 A National Institute of Health study shows that petting and talking to your dog lowers your blood pressure more than having a conversation with another person.

 The study found the subjects’ blood pressure rates were lowest when petting their dogs.
-Blood pressure increased slightly while talking to their dogs and increased even more when talking to a human.
+Blood pressure slightly increased while talking to their dogs and rose even more when talking to humans.

 Touch, therefore, seems much more important than conversation, which may be why it’s soothing for people when their dogs sleep between their legs or sleep behind their knees.

-Dogs often touch their owners, either by laying against them of by putting a paw on their owner while sleeping.
+Dogs often touch their owners, either by laying against them, by putting a paw on their owner while sleeping, or even sleeping on their owner’s head, in case you wondered why your dog sleeps on your head.
 That touch soothes the dog, too.

 Science says: Feel safe